openhab/openhab-docs/addons/actions.md

 ### Event Bus Actions

-* `sendCommand(String itemName, String commandString)`: Sends the given command to the spcified Item to the event bus.
+* `sendCommand(String itemName, String commandString)`: Sends the given command to the specified Item to the event bus.
 * `postUpdate(String itemName, String commandString)`: Sends the given status update to the specified Item to the event bus.

 When the result of the commandString is to cause some action (e.g. turn on a light, change a thermostat to a new temperature, etc.) then use sendCommand.
 When interacting with widgets on the user interfaces commands are sent to the Items.